opnfv/kvmfornfv/docs/installationprocedure/kvm4nfv-cicd.installation.instruction.rst

 * Centos : https://www.centos.org/docs/5/html/Deployment_Guide-en-US/s1-rpm-using.html
 * Ubuntu : https://help.ubuntu.com/community/InstallingSoftware

-Test the built packages by executing the scripts present in ci/envs for configuring host and guest respectively.
-Once the setup is in place, cyclictest is performed via yardtick, using ./ci/test_kvmfornfv.sh

 **2. Using Fuel installer**-

 * Please refer to the document present at /fuel-plugin/README.md